Une nouvelle doyenne adjointe pour McGill

 Anonyme

-"La nouvelle doyenne adjointe a accepté d’énumérer les qualités qu’elle recherche chez ses futurs étudiants.
+il y a 6 ans"La nouvelle doyenne adjointe a accepté d’énumérer les qualités qu’elle recherche chez ses futurs étudiants.

 « Ils doivent être curieux et ouverts à la diversité. »"